mrocklin/thesis/nwp.md

 WRF software design is *embarassingly* modular.
 This modularity separates routines representing physical processes from each other when they happen to be independent.
 It makes little effort at *vertical* modularity that might separate high and low level code.

 In the listing above we see a high-level meteorological model implemented in a very low-level implementation alongside computational optimizations and array layouts.
 This problem is intrinsically simple; it is an algebraic expression on a few indexed arrays.
 And yet when external pressures (GPGPU) necessitated a code rewrite, that work took months of work from a researcher who was already familiar with this codebase.
-That work failed to implement several GPU specific optimizations that occured in the literature four years later.
+That work failed to implement several well known GPU specific optimizations; these optimizations were only implemented four years later, a significant gap.

 While this file encodes relatively high-level concepts it is difficult to perform sweeping high-level manipulations.
 As physics, numerical methods, and computational architecture change, flexibility is likely to become more important.